 Which banks support InstaPay fund transfer?

-As of 31 January 2020, the BSP has listed that most financial institutions in the Philippines already support InstaPay.
+As of 30 April 2020, the BSP has listed that most financial institutions in the Philippines already support InstaPay.
 These institutions both support sending and receiving funds.
 A handful of commercial and rural banks, however, only support receiving funds at the moment.
 (Related: BSP InstaPay FAQ Sheet)

 Below is a quick walkthrough how to perform InstaPay fund transfer in the AUB online banking mobile app.